 Dr. Flescher has served as a Living Donor Advocate at Stony Brook Hospital for the last eight years, and recently became the Vice Chair of the United Network for Organ Sharing's Ethics Committee (read more about his new role in this Stony Brook News article).
 In 2019, he began a supervised internship in the Program in Public Health which gives MPH students exposure to those giving the gift of life and trains students to become living donor advocates.
 The principal function of a living donor advocate is to certify that a prospective kidney donor is not coerced in any way in his or her decision to donate a life-saving bodily organ.
 This entails lengthy and substantive interviews with prospective donors in advance of their scheduled nephrectomies (kidney removal surgery) as well as checking up on them post-op in the hospital.
 Dr. Flescher gives talks to the community on the role of a living donor advocate.

 The internship that Dr. Flescher created gives students personal exposure to living donors and an experience interviewing them in advance of their scheduled procedures that are to be performed at Stony Brook Hospital.
 During this encounter the crucial determination is made about donor consent.
-Selected graduate students are trusted with critical and substantive responsibilities, which include conducting the “first point of contact” assessments of prospective living donors to assure that they have not been coerced into donating, and thoroughly reviewing with them safety protocol in advance of and after their nephrectomies.
+Selected graduate students are trusted with critical and substantive responsibilities, which include conducting the “first point of contact” assessments of prospective living donors, eliciting their narratives to assure that they have not been coerced into donating, and thoroughly reviewing with them safety protocol in advance of and after their nephrectomies.
 Dr. Flescher’s email is Andrew.Flescher@stonybrook.edu.
 For more information, his faculty bio can be found here.
 To learn more about students involvement as independent living donor advocates (ILDA).
 Click here

 Sleep Health Education and Children and Screens